winsoft666/veigar/README.md

 ```

 # Quick Start
-Although Veigar's underlying implementation is based on msgpack, Veigar have included this library in the project and do not require additional installation.

-Veigar only supports compiling to static libraries.

 When using Veigar, simply include the `include` directory in the project and link Veigar's static library.